-Number: Owner: Zina Ainsworth
+Number: TAH-HSEC-00402 Owner: Zina Ainsworth Status: Version: Final 4.0 Effective: Review: Friday 28th June 2024 Monday 30th June 2025

-Status: Final Version: 2.0

-Uncontrolled when printed

-Effective: Wednesday 19 October 2022 Sunday 19 October 2025

 Instrument Reference Requirement Applicable Area Timing Where addressed SSD 8445 B56 Rehabilitation Objectives The Applicant must rehabilitate the site in accordance with the conditions imposed on the mining lease(s) associated with the development under the Mining Act 1992.
 This rehabilitation must be generally consistent with the proposed rehabilitation activities described in the EIS (and shown conceptually in the Rehabilitation Plan in Appendix 5) and must comply with the objectives in Table 6.
-Table 6: Rehabilitation objectives All Areas Ongoing for Life of Mine Section 4.2 Feature Objective All areas of the site affected by the development Fit for the intended post-mining land use/s Achieve the final landform and post-mining land use/s as soon as practicable after cessation of mining operations Minimise post-mining environmental impacts Establish/restore self-sustaining native woodland ecosystems, with a focus on establishing local plant community types, as described in the EIS and in Table 5 Areas proposed • Establish: for native • habitat, feed and foraging resources for threatened fauna species; establishment • local vegetation connectivity and wildlife corridors, as far as is reasonable and feasible Surface Final landform Stable and sustainable for the intended post-mining land use/s Consistent with surrounding topography to minimise visual impacts Incorporate relief patterns and design principles consistent with natural drainage that mimic natural topography and mitigate erosion to the greatest extent practicable inf the infrastructure of theagrees otherwise•All surface infrastructure sites are to be revegetated with suitable local
+Table 6: Rehabilitation objectives Feature Objective All Areas Ongoing for Life of Mine Section 4.2 All areas of the site affected by the development Fit for the intended post-mining land use/s Achieve the final landform and post-mining land use/s as soon as practicable after cessation of mining operations Minimise post-mining environmental impacts Establish/restore self-sustaining native woodland ecosystems, with a focus on establishing local plant community types, as described in the EIS and in Table 5 Areas proposed for native ecosystem re- establishment • Establish: Final landform Stable and sustainable for the intended post-mining land use/s Consistent with surrounding topography to minimise visual impacts Incorporate relief patterns and design principles consistent with natural drainage that mimic natural topography and mitigate erosion to the greatest extent practicable Surface infrastructure of the development • To be decommissioned and removed, unless the Resource Regulator agrees otherwise

-Number: TAH-HSEC-402 Status: Final Effective: Wednesday 19 October 2022 Page 84 of 97 Owner: Zina Ainsworth Version: 2.0 Review: Sunday 19 October 2025
+Number: TAH-HSEC-00402 Status: Final Effective: Friday 28 th June 2024 Page 83 of 96 Owner: Zina Ainsworth Version: 4.0 Review: Monday 30 th June 2025

-Instrument Reference Requirement Applicable Area Timing Where addressed Portals and vent shafts of the development To be decommissioned and made safe and stable Watercourses subject to mine water discharges Hydraulically and geomorphologically stable Aquatic ecology and riparian vegetation that is the same or better than prior to grant of this consent Watercourse damaged by subsidence impacts Restore pre-mining surface flow and pool holding capacity as soon as reasonably practicable Hydraulically and geomorphologically stable, with riparian vegetation and aquatic ecology that is the same or better than prior to secondary extraction Water quality • Water retained on the site is fit for the intended post-mining land use/s Water discharges are consistent with the regional catchment management water quality objectives Built features damaged by mining operations Repair to pre-mining condition or equivalent unless the: owner agrees otherwise; or damage is fully restored, repaired or compensated for under the Coal Mine Subsidence Compensation Act 2017 Cliffs, minor cliffs, rock face features and steep slopes No additional risk to public safety compared to prior to mining Community • Ensure public safety Minimise adverse socio-economic effects associated with mine closure environmental c abilitation objectives apply to all subsidence impacts and consequences caused by all underground mining of the development e infrastructure components of the development.
-SD 8445 B57 abilitation nust rehabilitate the site progressively, that is, as soon as reasonably wing disturbance.
-All reasonable steps must be taken to minimise the All Areas Ongoing for Life of Mine Section 6.1
+Instrument Reference Requirement Applicable Area Timing Where addressed All surface infrastructure sites are to be revegetated with suitable local native plant species to a landform consistent with the surrounding environment Portals and vent shafts of the development • To be decommissioned and made safe and stable Watercourses Hydraulically and geomorphologically stable Aquatic ecology and riparian vegetation that is the same or better than prior to grant of this consent Watercourse damaged by subsidence impacts Restore pre-mining surface flow and pool holding capacity as soon as reasonably practicable Hydraulically and geomorphologically stable, with riparian vegetation and aquatic ecology that is the same or better than prior to secondary extraction Water quality Water retained on the site is fit for the intended post-mining land use/s Water discharges are consistent with the regional catchment management water quality objectives Built features damaged by mining operations • Repair to pre-mining condition or equivalent unless the: • Owner agrees otherwise; or damage is fully restored, repaired or compensated for under the Coal Mine Subsidence Compensation Act 2017 Cliffs, minor cliffs, rock face features and steep slopes Community Ensure public safety • Minimise adverse socio-economic effects associated with mine closure Note: These rehabilitation objectives apply to all subsidence impacts and environmental consequences caused by all underground mining of the development and to all surface infrastructure components of the development.